junesickim/IG-connectivity/README.md

 ### Files Included
 - **IGC.py**: This script contains core functions and implementations that are introduced in the paper.
 - **IGC_example.ipynb**: This Jupyter Notebook provides a hands-on example of how to use the functions and demonstrates their usage in different scenarios, complete with visualizations and explanations.
+- **IGC_with_DM_example.ipynb**: This Jupyter Notebook provides a hands-on example of how to use the functions and demonstrates usage of IGC with dynamic memory, complete with visualizations and explanations.

 ## Prerequisites